studio-b12/goat/docs/book/src/templating/index.md

 This will result in the string value `"Hello, Max!"`.

+> As you can see, you can use the [built-in templating functions provided by Go](https://pkg.go.dev/text/template#hdr-Functions).
-There are also a lot of [built-in functions](./builtins.md) you can use in your Goatfiles.
+> There are also a lot of [built-in functions provided by Goat](./builtins.md) which you can use in your Goatfiles.